The total number of points of attachment to the central element

 covered in organic courses.
 To be politically correct, please

 change all occurrences of C to Co.
-There are large numbers of
+There is a large number of

 Coordination Number 5